 Contributions made on behalf of a low or no income spouse of up to $3,000 can attract an 18% rebate – i.e. $540.

-The Government will contribute up to a maximum $500 to add to eligible employees’ personal contributions to superannuation funds of up to $1,000, subject to an assessable income (reportable fringe benefits, reportable employer superannuation contributions and salary sacrifice superannuation contributions) limit of $35,454, phasing out at $50,454.
+The Government will contribute up to a maximum $500 to add to eligible employees’ personal contributions to superannuation funds of up to $1,000, subject to an assessable income (reportable fringe benefits, reportable employer superannuation contributions and salary sacrifice superannuation contributions) limit of $36,813, phasing out at $51,813, subject to age, income and total superannuation balance.

 MOTOR VEHICLE EXPENSES

 Where significant employment or business use of a personal motor vehicle is claimed, maintain a log book for twelve weeks to maximise the tax deduction and keep records of all expenses.
-The log book must be renewed every five years.
+The log book must be renewed every five years and can be kept in an electronic or paper format.

 Record the financial year end odometer reading.

-Small businesses (turnover <$2m) can claim an instant deduction for motor vehicles used for business 100% and costing up to $20,000.
+Small businesses (turnover <$10m) can claim an instant deduction for motor vehicles used for business 100% and costing up to $20,000 (this concession expires on 30 June 2018).

 PLANT AND EQUIPMENT